danielyonkeucheunko/danielyonkeucheunko/README.md

 🔭 I’m currently working on expanding my knowledge on industry standard practices and software.

-🌱 I’m currently learning how to make a compiler in c.
+🌱 I’m currently learning how to make a compiler in C.

 <!--
 **danielyonkeucheunko/danielyonkeucheunko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.